adamjaro/lmon/README.md

-# Geant simulation of luminosity monitor for the EIC at BNL
+# Geant simulation of luminosity monitor and electron tagger for the EIC

 ## Dependencies

-- Geat 4
+- Geant4
 - ROOT 5/6
-- boost (already required by ROOT)
+- boost

 ## Steps to checkout the repository and compile